Is Franklin Resources Inc. (BEN) a Keeper?

-Franklin Resources Inc. (NYSE:BEN) went down by -0.82% from its latest closing price compared to the recent 1-year high of $28.59.
-The company’s stock price has collected -4.26% of loss in the last five trading sessions.
-MarketWatch.com reported 4 hours ago that Franklin Resources Inc. stock outperforms competitors despite losses on the day
+Franklin Resources Inc. (NYSE:BEN) went down by -1.59% from its latest closing price compared to the recent 1-year high of $28.59.
+The company’s stock price has collected -3.34% of loss in the last five trading sessions.
+Press Release reported 4 hours ago that Franklin Resources, Inc. Announces Month-End Assets Under Management

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.